 About GFI Europe

-The Good Food Institute Europe is an international NGO helping to build a more sustainable, secure and just food system by transforming meat production.
+The Good Food Institute Europe is an international nonprofit and think tank helping to build a more sustainable, secure and just food system by transforming meat production.

 We work with scientists, businesses and policymakers to advance plant-based and cultivated meat – making them delicious, affordable and accessible across Europe.

-By making meat from plants and cultivating it from cells, we can reduce the environmental impact of our food system, decrease the risk of zoonotic disease, and feed more people with fewer resources.
+By making meat from plants and cultivating it from cells, we can reduce the environmental impact of our food system and feed more people with fewer resources.
 GFI Europe is powered by philanthropy.

 As an NGO, the Good Food Institute Europe is uniquely positioned to accelerate the entire plant-based, cultivation and fermentation sector.

 GFI Europe’s research, data and insights are open-access and help to advance the entire sector.

 We advance solutions in areas where too few people are working and too little money is invested.

 We look at the big picture